Brandi Glanville

-Brandi Lynn Glanville (formerly Cibrian, born November 16, 1972) is an American television personality.
-She is best known for appearing on the reality television series The Real Housewives of Beverly Hills (2011–2016) and seasons two and four of The Real Housewives Ultimate Girls Trip (2022–2023).
+Brandi Lynn Glanville (born November 16, 1972) is an American television personality and former model.
+She is best known for appearing on the reality television series The Real Housewives of Beverly Hills (2011–2016, 2019–2020), seasons two and five of The Real Housewives Ultimate Girls Trip (2022–2024), and her occasional acting roles.
 She also hosts a podcast called Brandi Glanville Unfiltered and has appeared on television shows Celebrity Apprentice, both the British and American version of Celebrity Big Brother, Famously Single, and My Kitchen Rules.
 Glanville has released two books, Drinking and Tweeting: And Other Brandi Blunders (2013) and Drinking and Dating (2014), which became New York Times Best Sellers.

 Early life

 Glanville was born in Salinas, California and raised in Sacramento, California as the middle child of Judith (née Swinehart) and Guy Glanville.
-She has said her father grew marijuana, and she would sell it as she got older, admitting on Celebrity Big Brother that with her siblings, older sister Tricia, and younger brother Michael, she had blackmailed her father in order to obtain money.
-Her father worked three jobs to support the family, such as working at a grocery store and gas station.
+She has stated that her father grew marijuana, which she would sell as she got older; on Celebrity Big Brother UK, she admitted that she (along with her siblings, older sister Tricia and younger brother Michael) had previously blackmailed her father in order to obtain money.
+Glanville’s father actually worked three main jobs to support the family, including at a grocery store and a gas station.
 Her mother worked as a housekeeper.
-She attended Willow Rancho Baptist School and Gloria Dei Luther and graduated from John F. Kennedy High School.
+Glanville attended Willow Rancho Baptist School and Gloria Dei Lutheran School and graduated from John F. Kennedy High School, Sacramento.

 Career

 Fashion

-At the age of 16, Glanville moved to Paris, France, and began modeling.
-She was signed to Elite Model Management and worked in Hamburg, Munich, Los Angeles, New York and Tokyo.
-By the next year, she was taking part in Paris runway shows.
-She has appeared in several magazines, including Glamour, Cosmopolitan, NW and Beverly Hills Lifestyle Magazine.
+At the age of 16, Glanville moved to Paris, France to begin modeling, after being signed to Elite Model Management.
+In addition to Paris, she worked in cities such as Hamburg, London, Los Angeles, Munich, New York and Tokyo.
+By the time she turned 18, she was walking in shows for Paris Fashion Week, among others.
+Glanville has appeared in several magazines, including Glamour, Cosmopolitan, NW and Beverly Hills Lifestyle Magazine.
 She appeared on the magazine cover of UK's The Times in January 2014.

-Glanville has worked for well-known brands including Valentino, Versace, Chanel, Giorgio Armani, and Gucci.
-She has appeared in a commercial for Coors Light.
+Glanville has worked for well-known fashion brands and designers, including Valentino, Versace, Chanel, Giorgio Armani, and Gucci.
+She has also appeared in a commercial for Coors Light beer.

 In December 2012, she launched a clothing line called "Brand B", which was sold exclusively on Amazon.
 Glanville's T-shirt line was launched in her official online store in 2014.
-The tops feature slogans such as "Medicated" and "It's Not Fun To Be Sober" and are priced between $25 to $30.
+The tops feature slogans such as "Medicated" and "It's Not Fun To Be Sober" and were priced between $25 and $30.

 Television

-In 2011, Glanville appeared on the second season of the Bravo reality series The Real Housewives of Beverly Hills.
-She made several appearances throughout the season as a "Friend of the Housewives", and on the reunion episode.
-She revealed to radio host Howard Stern that she made $18,000 as a part-time cast member during her first season on the show.
+In 2011, Glanville appeared on the second season of the Bravo reality series The Real Housewives of Beverly Hills (RHOBH).
+She made several memorable appearances throughout the season as a "friend of the housewives", and appeared on their reunion episode.
+She revealed to radio host Howard Stern that she made $18k as a part-time cast member during her first season on the show.